-Suppose that in the system \eqref{2-1}-\eqref{2-2} the functions $b\left(t\right)=b\left(\vartheta ,t\right)$ and $f\left(t\right)=f\left(\vartheta ,t\right)$, where $\vartheta \in\left(\alpha ,\beta \right)$ is unknown parameter.
-The asymptotic properties of the MLE and BE of this parameter were described in the work \cite{Kut19}.
-It was shown that these estimators are consistent, asymptotically normal and asymptotically efficient.
-This parametric model of observations has some unusual features.
-The Fisher information
+The asymptotic properties of the maximum likelihood estimators (MLE) and Bayesian estimator (BE) of this parameter for the model \eqref{22-41}-\eqref{22-42}, were described in the work \cite{Kut19}.
+Recall that the MLE $\hat\vartheta _\varepsilon $ and BE $\tilde\vartheta _\varepsilon $ are defined by the relation